Macular telangiectasia: Type 2 (MacTel)

 Contemporary research has shown that MacTel is likely a neurodegenerative metabolic disease.
 MacTel is correlated with hypertension and diabetes mellitus.

 Although MacTel has been previously regarded as a rare disease, it is in fact probably much more common than previously thought.
 The subtleness of early symptoms of MacTel may cause mis-diagnosis by optometrists and general ophthalmologists.

-Terminology

 MacTel may also be referred to by various names, including (idiopathic) juxtafoveolar telangiectasia, or parafoveal telangiectasis, depending on the source.
 All refer to the same disease.

 Signs and symptoms

 Typical patients present with a mean age of 55–59 years, and a wide range of symptoms from totally asymptomatic to substantially impaired; in most cases however, patients retain functional acuity of 20/200 or better.
 Metamorphopsia (visual distortions) may be a subjective complaint.
 Due to the development of paracentral scotoma (blind spots), impaired reading ability may be the first symptom of the disease.